Dear Students!

 - Admission to Master’s/Doctoral Studies: If you apply for admission to a Master’s/PhD program that is not consecutive to your Bachelor’s, the Dean of Studies may impose requirements (supplementary exams).

 Legally, you would have to fulfill these requirements within the first 2 semesters.
 However, this regulation is not enforced at TU Wien.
-Therefore, there are no consequences if you take longer to fulfill the requirements. - Consecutive Master’s Programs: for every Bachelor’s program, there must be a consecutive Master’s program that can be started without additional requirements.
+Therefore, there are no consequences if you take longer to fulfill the requirements. - Consecutive Master’s Programmes: for every Bachelor’s programme, there must be a consecutive Master’s programme that can be enrolled without additional requirements.

-A consecutive Master’s program can also be started outside the regular admission period. - Exmatriculation: means the premature termination of studies without a degree.
+A consecutive Master’s programme can also be started outside the regular admission period. - Deregistration from studies: means the premature termination of studies without a degree.

 How can I be exmatriculated?